renatalantos/Embrace-support-group/README.md

    Apparently that could do with the IOS system or Safari, I couldn't resolve this issue, however, in Google Developer tools everything looks as meant.

-  I also found while testing the responsive layoutin Google Developer tools, that the smaller the device screen size, the better the header looks.
+  I also found while testing the responsive layout in Google Developer tools, that the smaller the device screen size, the better the header looks.

   ## Features